-Irish Surveyor Monitors Europe’s Last Remaining Peatlands with Low-Cost, High-Accuracy Toolkit Based on Collector for ArcGIS
+Irish Surveyor Monitors Europe’s Last Remaining Peatlands with Affordable High-Accuracy Receivers and Esri Collector for ArcGIS

 Ireland—the name is synonymous with lush green wetlands and raised bogs, sometimes also called peatlands.
 But in a country noted for its lush greenery, only one percent of the national raised bog landscape remains in a near natural state.